alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 \
-If you were to attend a show, you would notice that before a scene is played out, both the constraint and its theme are announced by a referee, then the players get a few seconds (called the "caucus\") to argue for a general story, or to decide who plays which character.
+If you were to attend a show, you would notice that before a scene is played out, both the constraint and its theme are announced by a referee, then the players get a few seconds (called the "caucus") to argue for a general story, or to decide who plays which character.
 Therefore, there is a small window of time to decide of what is, to bastardise the term, common knowledge to all the players.
 However, not